 A: Once nominations are open, members can nominate either themselves or one of their peers for a committee position.
 Nominations are made through Survey Monkey.
 Nominations stay open for several weeks, then close to allow time for appointments to be made prior to ATC.
-All nominees are notified either way via email a few weeks later, and new committee members begin their appointments during the annual meeting at ATC.
+All nominees are notified either way via email a few weeks later, and new committee members begin their appointments during the annual Town Hall Meeting at ATC.

 Q: How are committee appointments made?

 A: Committee appointments are made at the discretion of the current ASTS president.
 The president considers all nominations before making appointments.
 The top 6 committee choices are indicated on the nomination form, and a great deal of effort is made to place nominees in their first choice; however, this is not always possible, and the president tries to place each person in a committee where their strengths can be put to the best possible use.